Li(sa E.) Harris

 unlit: sof landin is organized by Sarah Meléndez, Ballroom Marfa Music Curator.

-D.R.E.A.M = A WAY TO AFRAM will be on view at Diverseworks in Houston, TX from September 6–9, with performances on September 8 & 9 and an additional performance at Ballroom Marfa this Fall.
+D.R.E.A.M = A WAY TO AFRAM will be on view at DiverseWorks in Houston, TX from September 6–9, with performances on September 8 & 9 and an additional performance at Ballroom Marfa on September 2.

 Li(sa E.) Harris